Download the course booklet to find out more about Lancaster University, how we teach Fine Art and what you'll study as a Fine Art student.

 The Times and Sunday Times Good University Guide (2022)

 Taught by academic staff who are themselves practising artists, historians and theorists, you will be able to study the Fine Art disciplines separately or through interdisciplinary practice.
 Every Lancaster Fine Art student has their own dedicated studio space from day one, accessible 24/7, day and night.

-While we have no ‘house style’ the emphasis is on Fine Art practice and Fine Art ‘thinking’ in painting, drawing, sculpture, digital, live art and their hybrids.
+Our aim from the beginning of your course is for you to become an informed Fine Art practitioner with clear creative aspirations and ambition.
+You will achieve this through the integration of studio-based art making and the study of both art theory and history.
+We have a wide ranging view of what fine Art can be in the 21st century and have no ‘house style’.
+Our emphasis is on Fine Art practice and Fine Art thinking.
+You will work across painting, drawing, sculpture, digital, live art and their hybrids.
 Our aim is for you to develop the practice and ideas that best reflect your aims and values as a young Fine Artist.

 Your tutors will be professional artists and publishing historians and the mix of academic and creative skills gained at Lancaster makes you highly attractive for postgraduate study and employers.

 A Level ABB